svnrnns/aurora-vue3/README.md

 ### Instance Configuration

-Aurora offers several tools to customize the instance, such as base url, headers, params, custom AbortController for handling request cancellation, and setting a maximum of ongoing unresolved requests.
+Aurora offers several tools to customize the instance, such as base URL, headers, params, custom AbortController for handling request cancellation, and the option to set a maximum of ongoing unresolved requests.

-- To add a **base url**, use the Aurora constructor.
-This url will be used when making a request using this instance.
+- To add a **base URL**, use the Aurora constructor.
+This URL will be used when making a request using this instance.

 ```js
 new Aurora("https://api.example.com");